Are you a Quiet Speculation member?

 Mirran Crusader

 You can pour over some of the guys in the Visual spoiler, but the big one to look out for is Champion of the Parish.
-A line of playing starting with this guy and finishing on four with Hero of Bladehold could spell doom for your opponents.
+A line of playing starting with this guy and finishing on four with Hero Of Bladehold could spell doom for your opponents.
 And lets not forget that Honor of the Pure was reprinted in this core set.

 So that's two decks I've been looking at for the upcoming Standard, and nowhere near the end of possibilities that getting rid of the Zendikar block will bring.
 I'm excited to be free of the power that it brought and hope that we can keep this power down a little bit longer.

 Also, the Banned and Restricted list just went up, but as far as I can tell, there isn't anything that should create a spending spree.
 Another 6 cards banned for Modern, and I wouldn't have expected most of them.
-Hopefully you already sold your copies of Isle of Vesuva as aside from legacy and Commander they don't really have a home anymore.
-Green Sun was the one that caught me the most of guard, as it didn't seem to be hurting anyone, but losing Aerial Responder, Preordain and Rite of Flame will probably hurt storm and pyromancer decks to the point of at least less playability.
+Hopefully you already sold your copies of Vesuva as aside from legacy and Commander they don't really have a home anymore.
+Green Sun was the one that caught me the most of guard, as it didn't seem to be hurting anyone, but losing Ponder, Preordain and Rite of Flame will probably hurt storm and pyromancer decks to the point of at least less playability.

 I guess Wizards is also still sold on making extended work with this ban list, but it sure does seem like a waste of time.
 No one I know is interested in the format, and I don't see it being swayed just because these bannings have taken place.
 The unbanning of Fact or Fiction in Vintage also intrigues me.
 To the Stephen Menedians of the world, is this thing going to see play?